Is Amherst "need-blind"?

 |Transportation Costs||$ 50-2,500|

-The actual cost of educating a student at Amherst is more than $85,000 a year.
+The actual cost of educating a student at Amherst is approximately $99,000 a year.
 However, Amherst's income from endowment and gifts helps subsidize that amount significantly, even for students who do not receive financial aid.

 Are "merit-based" scholarships offered?